 The sock and underwear program was on Friday, July 21, from 4-7 pm, and Saturday, July 22, from 9 am-12 noon, in 2017, at St. Vincent de Paul at 21st and Leavenworth.
-Parents were able to receive $20 vouchers for their children – 1,000 were given out.
+Parents received $20 vouchers for their children – 1,000 were given out.
 All were redeemed.
 This program is no longer a Holy Family ministry and will be offered in its entirety by The Vincent de Paul Society in 2018.

-Thanks to our volunteers, and to the Omaha World Herald’s Goodfellows, the de Paul Society will be able to continue this annual School Socks and Underwear Giveaway for many years for school-age children, held for many years by Holy Family.
+Thanks to volunteers, and the Omaha World Herald’s Goodfellows, the de Paul Society will be able to continue this annual School Socks and Underwear Giveaway for school-age children, held for many years by Holy Family.
 Three years ago we began a voucher program.
-This year the Society of St. Vincent de Paul took over the program.
-Holy Family mentored them this year doing everything the same as usual, with the exception that it was held at the St Vincent de Paul site on 21st and Leavenworth St. Volunteers helped.
-In the years to come many volunteers will still be needed to continue the program.
-Please contact Bonnie Beacom at St. Vincent de Paul to volunteer: 402-731-4577 or email@example.com.
+In 2018 and the years to come many volunteers will still be needed to continue the program.
+Please contact Bonnie Beacom at St. Vincent de Paul to volunteer: 402-731-4577 or firstname.lastname@example.org.

 The Food Re-Distribution Program